tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 ~~~~

 The extension_data field of this extension, when included in the
-ClientHello, MUST contain the ConnectionId structure, which carries the CID which
+ClientHello, MUST contain the ConnectionId structure.
+This structure
-the client wishes the server to use when sending messages towards it.
+contains the CID value the client wishes the server to use when sending
-A zero-length value indicates that the client is prepared to send
+messages to the client.
+A zero-length CID value indicates that the client
-with a CID but does not wish the server to use one when
+is prepared to send with a CID but does not wish the server to use one when
-sending (alternately, this can be interpreted as the client wishes
+sending.
+Alternatively, this can be interpreted as the client wishes
-the server to use a zero-length CID; the result is the same).
+the server to use a zero-length CID; the result is the same.

 ~~~~
   struct {